icon-carat-right menu search cmu-wordmark

 ENTROPY_LEVEL Used to help with load balancing

 The deprecated attribute that caused the problem in VU#347067 was ENTROPY_LEVEL.
 This is the attribute particular to this instance, but other deprecated attributes might cause issues later.
-To reduce this risk and avoid further vulnerabilities is to understand more about the conditions that could cause it.
+To reduce this risk and avoid further vulnerabilities, it is essential to understand more about the conditions that could cause it.
 In this case, it’s how the router handles deprecated attributes (or doesn’t).

 We looked at the number of BGP announcements each day that used these deprecated attributes (Figure 1).